 K. Jordan/S. Benson - Failure analysis for the 10 MeV beam handling.
 No action

 M. Shinn - Put phase noise documentation on the web.
-In process.
+The Phase noise system

 All - general cleanup after bake.
 Checkout systems, straighten out cabling.
 Partially done.

 R. Legg - Publish the straw man for the 10 MeV Experiment .
 Files need to be compatible with the Web.

 G. Biallas - integrate the new experimental schedule developed by Bob Legg into the main schedule.
 In process.
 No progress this week.

 B. Dillon Townes - Get the 10 MeV beam line signed off.
 The remaining third in signature this week.